DAYS AND TIMES:

-This course is popular for adults who have a vocational route in mind and need science qualifications to gain entry to the relevant course in HE.
+This course is popular with adults who have a vocational route in mind and need science qualifications to gain entry to the relevant course in HE.
 The course team offer a supportive environment for learners who may have not studied science since school.
-The course is primarily based around Biology (approx 50%), although it also offers foundation principles of Chemistry (20%), Mathematics and Information Technology.
-For learners to be successful on this course, basic Maths skills are required and if you do not have a Level 2 qualifications in Maths, we will offer you advice at interview.
+The course is primarily based around Biology (approx 50%), although you will also study the foundation principles of Chemistry (20%) and develop your Mathematics and Information Technology skills.
+To be successful on this course, basic Maths skills are required and if you do not have a Level 2 qualifications in Maths, we will offer you advice at interview.

 This course prepares you for a very wide range of both science and vocational courses.
-If you plan to apply for a vocational degree course, eg. physiotherapy, midwifery or nursing, we highly recommend that you arrange volunteering or currently work in the health care sector.
+If you plan to apply for a vocational degree course, eg. physiotherapy, midwifery or nursing, we recommend strongly that you arrange volunteering or currently work in the health care sector.
 Here are some examples of the degree courses followed by our students on completion of their Access programme.
 THIS COURSE WILL NOT HOWEVER PROVIDE ACCESS TO A DEGREE IN MEDICINE.

-The first term’s work is designed for learners who are returning to academic study for a range of reasons.
-The focus of the following units therefore is designed to offer you an introduction to Foundation Biology; Foundation Chemistry; Human Physiology; Mathematics.
-Topics you will study in term one include:
+The first term’s work is designed to help you return to academic study.
+The aim of the following units is, therefore, to give you an introduction to Foundation Biology; Foundation Chemistry; Human Physiology and Mathematics.

 You will also receive tutorial help and guidance with your application to university.

-The second term encourages the development of independent learning and the study skills necessary for success in HE through the focus of the topic ‘Science in Society’.
-You will study the impact of scientific research in the fields of Biology and Chemistry on our lives through topics such as DNA technology and the impact of human activity on our environment.
-Human Biology and Mathematics also continue this term.
+The second term encourages the development of independent learning and the study skills necessary for success in HE through the study of the topic ‘Science in Society’.
+You will study the impact of scientific research in the fields of Biology and Chemistry, on our lives.
+You will cover topics such as DNA technology and the impact of human activity on our environment.
+Human Physiology, Mathematics and IT also continue this term.

-The third term offers you the opportunity to practise your academic skills through an independent research topic and presentation of your findings.
-Tutors will supervise you and support your choice of research project.
+During the third term, you will practise your academic skills through an independent research topic and presentation of your findings.
+Your tutors will supervise you and support your choice of project.